sundaochun/NFhackathon2020/README.md

 * "GSE41747_expVal.tsv" is downloaded from Synapse with ID:syn6130081 and "GSE41747_phenotype_data.tsv" is downloaded from Synapse with ID: syn6130082.
 * The code for RNAseq data preparation and analysis can be found in /R Codes/RNAseqDataPreparation.R
 * The code for Step2~6 can be found in /R Codes/DrugCandidates.R
+* This the first time for my to join Hackathon and share codes through Github.
+Please provide feedback and I will improve.